 Solved!
-What to Do About Sulfur Smell in the House
+What to Do About a Sulfur Smell in the House

 Track down the source of that “rotten eggs” odor ASAP.
-If it's not as serious as a gas leak, you may be able to eliminate the foul fumes with one of these five methods.
+If it's not as serious as a gas leak, these other five issues may be to blame.

 Q: Recently, I’ve noticed a vague sulfur smell in my house.
 It comes and goes, and I’m not sure where it’s coming from.
 Is there a way I can pinpoint the source?
 It’s rather unpleasant, and I’d like to figure out what’s causing it so I can get rid of it.

-Once you’ve ruled out a gas leak, there are other potential causes for the sulfur smell in the house, some of which you can remedy yourself, others that will require the assistance of a professional.
+Once you’ve completely ruled out the possibility of a gas leak, know that there are other potential causes for the sulfur smell in the house.
+You can remedy some yourself; others require the assistance of a professional.

 To find out if a dry trap is the culprit, follow your nose to the room containing the little-used fixture—the smell will likely be much stronger there.
 If the dry trap is to blame, the fix is simple: Just turn on the faucet a few seconds and let the water drain out.
 The water will fill the trap and effectively block sewer gases.